Home Job Experiences How to become a Traffic Controller in Australia?

 How to find a Traffic Controller job?

-Gumtree is the number one ally for backpackers.
+You can check Gumtree.
 The best option for you is to post an advertisement in the “job” category, where you can provide a brief summary highlighting your strengths, such as a good level of English, physical fitness, previous experience(s), the White Card, availability, etc. It is recommended to check the site daily for new job offers posted by employers.

 Labour hire agencies can be of great help in your job search.
 Registration is usually free and fast, and can be completed online or in-person at the agency.
 Before visiting, make sure to bring at least your passport, TFN, and White Card.
 Some agencies may require experience, while others may not.
 Keep in mind that some agencies are present throughout the country, such as Hays, making them easily accessible.
 If you are staying in Sydney or Melbourne, we recommend Labor Solutions Australia, Skill Hire, and FT Workforce.

-Other methods
+Other Methods

 Word of mouth is a very effective method to find job opportunities.
 Don’t hesitate to speak with people at your hotel to exchange your tips and ask Australians directly if they have any contacts in the construction industry.
 They are usually open-minded and willing to help.